FRC1257/robotics-training/docs/frc/1-Basics/7-Arm.md

 State state = State.MANUAL;
 ```
 After declaring the motor controller, the states are declared.
 Unlike any subsystem that was done before, the arm only has one state called `MANUAL`.
-The reason there is only one state is because manual state means that the motor spins at whatever rate the speed variable tells it to.
+The reason there is only one state is because the `MANUAL` state means that the motor spins at whatever rate the speed variable tells it to.
 There are not several set speeds which the motor can move in which would require multiple variables.
 This will be further clarified in the update function
 ### Constructor

 ```java